halcy/notificat/README.md

 # notificat.py

-Prints mastodon webpushes to console
+Prints Mastodon WebPush notifications to your terminal.

 **To install:**
 <pre>